The Time Machine:

-The Time Machine: Visual Development of an Imagined Film
+Visual Development for an Imagined Film

 A visual reimagining of H.G.
 Wells’ classic story—presented as concept art for a film that never existed.